 Why don’t you date your pieces?

-As it may be several years for the entire process – from when the tree gave up a piece of itself to when I think a piece is finally ready to go out the door, any date I choose would be somewhat arbitrary.
+Previously, my thinking was that since it may be several years for the entire process – from when the tree gave up a piece of itself to when I think a piece is finally ready to go out the door, any date I choose would be somewhat arbitrary.
 Just because it took several years before I considered the piece “done”, doesn’t mean it is “old”.
 And again, in this case, I’d prefer to just let the work speak for itself.

 How can I learn to turn wood?